bbauska/ibm-intermediate-web-dev/README.md

 a lot of small modules.

 <b><i>Webpack</i></b> offers a core that provides more functionalities straight out of
-the box compared to Browserify\'s collection of several little tools.
+the box compared to Browserify&apos;s collection of several little tools.
 Therefore, it is claimed that Webpack offers a clearer strategy compared to Browserify.
 Webpack core can also be extended using specific loaders and plugins.
-It provides flexibility in resolving modules and enables you to modify your build to suit certain circumstances and get around packages that don\'t function properly in difficult situations.
+It provides flexibility in resolving modules and enables you to modify your build to suit certain circumstances and get around packages that don&apos;t function properly in difficult situations.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">